RolandWarburton/knowledge/programming/Javascript/Remote Debugging Node Containers.md

+# OUTDATED

+THIS PAGE IS OUTDATED.
+See `Debugging.md` for more recent revision.

-# Remote Debugging Node Containers
+## Remote Debugging Node Containers

 It seems that i am destined for a never ending circle of using breakpoints for debugging, and then falling back to `console.log("got here")` depending on if my project decides to cooperate with VS Codes remote debugging features.
 This